snubwoody/wakunguma.com/src/pages/blog/why-gui-is-hard-in-rust.md

 Currently plenty of rust libraries use browser techonologies, they also use DSLs, these end up being like mini-languages.

 The motivation is surely there, it would have good performance, it would be lightweight by default, would have good type safety.

+## Native API's
+No!
+This just wouldn't be feasible,